Magma-valued metric spaces: Introduction

 \section{Introduction}

-The main purpose of this paper is to generalize some classical results in abstract mathematical analysis from the uniqueness of the limit of a sequence and Cauchyness of a convergent sequence to the Cauchy Condensation Test and Albert's theorem for finite-dimensional real algebras in real analysis.
-In the current section, first we introduce some terminologies and notations, and then briefly report what we do in the rest of the paper.
+In 1906, Fr\'{e}chet \cite{Frechet1906} formulated the axioms of metric spaces for the first time in his dissertation.
+Following Fr\'{e}chet's pioneering work, the concept of distance function has undergone numerous generalizations leading to the development of various mathematical fields.
+For example, in his 1934 work \cite{Kurepa1934}, Kurepa modified the axioms of metric spaces by removing the positivity requirement allowing for the possibility that a pseudometric space could satisfy the condition $d(x, y) = 0$ for $x \neq y$.
+Later in 1942, Menger introduced statistical metric spaces \cite{Menger1942} (check also \cite{SchweizerSklar1960}).
+The main purpose of this paper is to introduce the concept of magma-valued metric spaces and generalize some classical results of abstract mathematical analysis in this context.

-Let $M$ be a nonempty set.
-If $*: M \times M \rightarrow M$ is a function, then it is said that $(M,*)$ is a magma \cite[Definition 1.1]{Serre1992}.
+First we introduce some terminologies and notations, and then briefly report what we do in the rest of the paper.
+It is said that $(M,*)$ is a magma if $M$ is a nonempty set and $*: M \times M \rightarrow M$ is a function \cite[Definition 1.1]{Serre1992}.
 Let $(M,*)$ be a magma.
 It is said that a (binary) relation $R$ on $M$ is compatible with the magma $(M,*)$ if $a R b$ implies

 Let us recall that a relation on a set is partial if it is reflexive, antisymmetric, and transitive.
 A relation $R$ on a set $M$ is linear if either $a R b$ or $b R a$ for all $a,b \in M$.
 In this paper, partial relations, also known as partial orderings, are denoted by $\leq$.
 If a partial ordering $\leq$ on a set $M$ is linear, it is said that $\leq$ is a total ordering on $M$ or $(M,\leq)$ is totally ordered.